Adult survivor of abuse by another child seeks help

 Consider online survivor forums for support

 In addition to therapy, have you looked into some of the online survivor forums?
 Perhaps sharing experience, thoughts and feelings with other adults who have survived child sexual abuse my further inform you and help you decide on future steps.
 Of course, I recommend again that you work with your therapist to determine whether seeking out these resources will be a positive addition to your healing.
-Read our Online Help Center information, "It's Never Too Late to Begin the Processof Recovery" and also please see below for links to online resources.
+Read our Online Help Center information, "It's Never Too Late to Begin the Process of Recovery" and also please see Adult survivor's resource listings to help locate support.

 You are not obligated to be compassionate to the person who abused you

 In regards to your questions about how compassionate you should be for your abuser…you are clearly a very thoughtful and compassionate person yourself.
 You are not obligated to “forgive”, “forget” or “be understanding”.
 It’s important for you to feel how you feel – with no expectation or judgments.
 How you feel now may change later – or it may not.
 You get to decide.